 What People Analytics Should You Measure?

-Cost per hire – The overall cost of hiring new talent into a vacant or new position within your organisation.
+Cost per hire – The overall cost of hiring new talent into a vacant or new position within your organization.

 Time to hire – The time taken to hire an individual suitable for a role, from job posting to candidate acceptance of a job offer.

 Employee turnover – Your rate of staff turnover.
-A high turnover, particularly within employees who have been in position under a year, can indicate problems within your hiring process, work environment or company culture.
+A high turnover, particularly among employees who have been in the position under a year, can indicate problems within your hiring process, work environment, or company culture.